srobo/website/_events/sr2019/london-kickstart.md

 **There is limited space at the London Kickstart, please only attend the London Kickstart if we have informed you that you have a place there.**

+If you are unable to attend Kickstart, please [let us know][teams-contact] so we can arrange another way to get you your kit.

 **Please bring your laptops!**

 ## Directions